-Existing literature on DIY applications has focused on civic initiatives and climate change (Cloutier et al., 2018), minimising the negative impact of global changes (Mickley, et al. 2019).
-It also enhances the quality of the indoor environment through effective ventilation (Poppendieck et al., 2019), promoting the culture of local production and local employability (Maldini, 2016), and increasing personalisation to know customer choices and demand (Hatton-Jones et al., 2015; Ferretti, 2019).
+Existing literature on DIY applications has focused on civic initiatives and climate change (Cloutier et al., 2018), minimising the negative impact of global changes (Mickley et al., 2019).
+It also enhances the quality of the indoor environment through effective ventilation (Poppendieck et al., 2019), promoting the culture of local production and local employability (Maldini, 2016) and increasing personalisation to know customer choices and demand (Ferretti, 2019; Hatton-Jones & Teah, 2015).
 However, there is no significant literature about how DIY can have a positive effect on the environment particularly from logistical perspectives in KSA.
 Ramanathan et al. (2014) looked at the impact of DIY on supply chain management, but they failed to provide evidence about utilising the support for quantitative and qualitative research data.
 Moreover, their explanation is not supported by literature, as limited literature exists on the topic, particularly from the perspective of the environmental implications of DIY on logistics in KSA.